 Don't forget to take a trip to the attic, basement, and garage to check for damp areas around windows, water heaters, and vents.

-In the laundry room, check for leaks around the washer and around the doors of front-load washers that can harbor mildew.
-Be sure that your dryer vent is clean and that the outdoor vent is not blocked so there is good airflow to eliminate moisture.
+Check for leaks around the washer and around the doors of front-load washers that can harbor mildew in the laundry room.
+Be sure that your dryer vent is clean and that the outdoor vent is not blocked, so there is good airflow to eliminate moisture.

 Repair Leaks and Control Excessive Moisture

 To get musty smells under control, repair any leaks that you find.
-If you don't, the odors cannot be controlled.
-In areas with excessive moisture, install ventilation fans, place moisture barriers over damp soil, or redirect water flow on the exterior of the home.
+It's the best way to gain control over the odor.
+In areas with excessive moisture, install ventilation fans, place moisture barriers over damp soil, or redirect water flow on the home's exterior.